Porter-smith/vanilla-sonner/README.md

 });
 ```

-### Custom Toast
+### Description Toast

-_Not finished yet._

-Create a custom toast with additional description:
+Create a toast with description:

 ```js
 toastManager.createToast("Event has been created", {